Networks with asymmetric inputs: lattice of synchrony subspaces: Conclusions

-In this work we identify the set of join-irreducible synchrony subspaces for the lattice of synchrony subspaces of a 1-input regular coupled cell network.
-This set is join-dense, that is, we are able to get the all lattice through the join (sum) of these join-irreducible elements.
-Combining this with our results on how to obtain the lattice of synchrony subspaces for a disjoint union of networks from the lattices of synchrony subspaces of the component networks, we get the lattice of synchrony subspaces for the edge-type subnetworks $\NN_{\E_i}$ of a homogeneous network $\NN$ with asymmetric inputs.
-The lattice of synchrony subspaces for $\NN$ is then given by the intersection of the lattices of synchrony subspaces for the edge-type subnetworks $\NN_{\E_i}$.
-This procedure consists in a more expeditious and efficient way of calculating the lattice of synchrony subspaces for the particular case of homogeneous (regular) coupled cell networks with asymmetric inputs, rather than the one presented in Aguiar and Dias~\cite{AD14} for general homogeneous (regular) coupled cell networks.
-Moreover, the results presented here allow the implementation of an efficient algorithm without problems of numerical rounding.
+Combining the results in Section~\ref{sec:lattice_1_regular} with those in Section~\ref{sec:lattice_union}, on how to obtain the lattice of synchrony subspaces for a disjoint union of networks from the lattices of synchrony subspaces of the component networks, we get the lattice of synchrony subspaces for the edge-type subnetworks $\NN_{\E_i}$ of a homogeneous network $\NN$ with asymmetric inputs.
+By Aguiar and Dias~\cite{AD14}, the lattice of synchrony subspaces for $\NN$ is given by the intersection of the lattices of synchrony subspaces for the edge-type subnetworks $\NN_{\E_i}$.
+The results in Section~\ref{sec:lattice_1_regular} give then a more expeditious and efficient way of calculating the lattice of synchrony subspaces for the particular case of homogeneous (regular) coupled cell networks with asymmetric inputs, rather than the one presented in Aguiar and Dias~\cite{AD14} for general homogeneous (regular) coupled cell networks.
+Moreover, they allow the implementation of an efficient algorithm without problems of numerical rounding.